Jan-Russel-Penafiel/St.-Albert-Attendance-System/README.md

-# Student Attendance Tracking System
+# Barcode-Operated Among Class Attendance Monitoring System

+**South Central Mindanao College of Science and Technology Inc. - Secondary Level**

-A modern web application built with React and Vite for tracking student attendance using QR code scanning technology.
-This system allows students to display their unique QR codes for attendance marking, while administrators can scan these codes to record attendance.
+A modern web application built with React and Vite for tracking student attendance using barcode scanning technology.
+This system allows students to display their unique barcodes for attendance marking, while administrators can scan these codes to record attendance efficiently in the secondary education environment.

 ## Features

 - 🔐 User authentication with student and admin roles
-- 📱 Responsive mobile-friendly interface
+- 📱 Responsive mobile-friendly interface designed for secondary students
-- 📊 Dashboard for viewing attendance records
+- 📊 Dashboard for viewing attendance records and analytics
-- 🔍 QR code generation for student identification
+- 🏷️ Barcode generation for student identification
-- 📷 Fast and optimized QR code scanning
+- 📷 Fast and optimized barcode scanning with duplicate prevention
 - 🔄 Real-time attendance status updates
+- 🎯 Specifically designed for secondary level education needs

 ## Technologies Used

 - React + Vite for fast and efficient frontend development
-- Firebase Authentication for user management
+- Firebase Authentication for secure user management
-- Firestore for database storage
+- Firestore for reliable database storage
 - Material UI for responsive component styling
-- HTML5-QRCode library for QR scanning functionality
+- ZXing Browser library for barcode scanning functionality
 - date-fns for date formatting

 ## Prerequisites